back to the MAIN INDEX

 XLIX

-And what kind of men!
+And what great men they were!
 Well over the average.

 Envied and admired by the whole world!